 Initiating a fire drill

 Pressing Drill activates all audible and visible notification appliances according to the panel programming, but does not activate the alarm relay.
-The Drill LED indicates that the function is active.

 Note: Drill does not operate when the panel has an active alarm or supervisory event.